enogrob/ebook-groovy-in-action/README.md

 PART 1 THE GROOVY LANGUAGE
 READ IN LIVEBOOK
 1. YOUR WAY TO GROOVY
-[x] 1.1.
+1.1.
 The Groovy story
 [x] 1.1.1.
 What is Groovy?
 [x] 1.1.2.
 Playing nicely with Java: seamless integration [x] 1.1.3.
 Power in your code: a feature-rich language [x] 1.1.4.
 Community driven but corporate backed
-[ ] 1.2.
+1.2.
 What Groovy can do for you
-[ ] 1.2.1.
+[x] 1.2.1.
 Groovy for the busy Java professional
-[ ] 1.2.2.
+[x] 1.2.2.
 Groovy for the polyglot programmer
-[ ] 1.2.3.
-Groovy for pragmatic programmers, extremos, and agilists [ ] 1.3.
+[x] 1.2.3.
+Groovy for pragmatic programmers, extremos, and agilists 1.3.
 Running Groovy
-[ ] 1.3.1.
+[x] 1.3.1.
 Using groovysh for a welcome message
-[ ] 1.3.2.
+[x] 1.3.2.
 Using groovyConsole
-[ ] 1.3.3.
+[x] 1.3.3.
 Using the groovy command
-[ ] 1.4.
+1.4.
 Compiling and running Groovy
-[ ] 1.4.1.
+[x] 1.4.1.
 Compiling Groovy with groovyc
-[ ] 1.4.2.
-Running a compiled Groovy script with Java [ ] 1.5.
+[x] 1.4.2.
+Running a compiled Groovy script with Java 1.5.
 Groovy IDE and editor support
-[ ] 1.5.1.
+[x] 1.5.1.
 IntelliJ IDEA plug-in
-[ ] 1.5.2.
+[x] 1.5.2.
 NetBeans IDE plug-in
-[ ] 1.5.3.
+[x] 1.5.3.
 Eclipse plug-in
-[ ] 1.5.4.
+[x] 1.5.4.
 Groovy support in other editors
-[ ] 1.6.
+[x] 1.6.
 Summary
-READ IN LIVEBOOK
 2. OVERTURE: GROOVY BASICS
-[ ] 2.1.
+2.1.
 General code appearance
 [ ] 2.1.1.
 Commenting Groovy code
 [ ] 2.1.2.
 Comparing Groovy and Java syntax
 [ ] 2.1.3.
 Beauty through brevity
-[ ] 2.2.
+2.2.
 Probing the language with assertions
-[ ] 2.3.
+2.3.
 Groovy at a glance
 [ ] 2.3.1.
 Declaring classes
 [ ] 2.3.2.
 Using scripts
 [ ] 2.3.3.
 GroovyBeans